Peugeot 3008 review - Reliability and Safety

 There's lots of safety kit, and a five-star Euro NCAP rating, but it's tough to judge reliability of the latest 3008

-The Peugeot 3008 achieved an impressive seventh-place finish in our 2019 Driver Power customer satisfaction survey, while Peugeot as a brand finished in 12th place - beating the likes of BMW and Volvo.
+The Peugeot 3008 achieved an outstanding second-place finish in our 2020 Driver Power customer satisfaction survey, while Peugeot as a brand came 8th out of 30 manufacturers - beating the likes of BMW and Volvo.